 About Bye Bye Tongue Tie

-WHAT IS A TONGUE-TIE? .
+WHAT IS A TONGUE TIE? -

-Babies need to be able to move their tongue's freely to effectively latch to the breast and/or a bottle and to remove adequate amounts of milk whilst feeding.
-Some babies have a long stretchy tongue-tie, which doesn't restrict their tongue's function and they are able to feed very well.
-Babies with a restrictive tongue-tie often experience lots of feeding difficulties.
+Babies need to be able to move their tongue's freely to effectively latch to either a breast or a bottle and to remove adequate amounts of milk whilst feeding.
+Some babies have a long stretchy frenulum, which doesn't restrict their tongue's function and they are able to feed very well.

 DIFFICULTIES FOR BABY -